openhab/openhab-addons/bundles/org.openhab.binding.network/README.md

 Some operating systems such as Linux restrict applications to only use ports >= 1024 without elevated privileges.
 If the binding is not able to use port 67 (DHCP) because of such a restriction, or because the same system is used as a DHCP server, port 6767 will be used instead.
-Check the property _dhcp_state_ on the THING for such a hint.
+Check the property _dhcp_state_ on the Thing for such a hint.
 In this case, establish port forwarding:

 ```shell
 sysctl -w net.ipv4.ip_forward=1